itsdfish/UtilityModels.jl/docs/src/expected_utility.md

 ### Decisional Consistency

 The parameter $\theta$—sometimes known as decisional consistency or sensitivity—controls how deterministically a model selects the option with the higher expected utility.
-In the equation below, the probability of selecting $\x_i$ from choice set $\{x_1,\dots, x_n\}$ is computed with the soft max function.
+In the equation below, the probability of selecting $x_i$ from choice set $\{x_1,\dots, x_n\}$ is computed with the soft max function.

 ```math
 \Pr(X = x_i \mid \{x_1, \dots, x_n\}) = \frac{e^{\theta \cdot \mathrm{EU}(x_i)}}{\sum_{j=1}^n e^{\theta \cdot \mathrm{EU}(x_j)}}